morleythomas/milcon_data_scrub/README.md

 This repo is designed to extract contract information from the files in `./data/raw_data` and collate them them into a dataset for project performance analysis.
 The raw files are taken from the US department of defence public website.
 The output dataset can be found at `./data/datasets/dataset-for-overrun-analysis.csv`.
 This dataset contains all information from each contract over the DoD reports condensed into a single row per contract.

-The sections of this readme contain the following:
+## Contents of readme

+- Directory guide: Guide to the layout of files in the repo

 - Dataset: This contains descriptions and visualisations of the final dataset